BlueQuartzSoftware/simplnx/.github-disabled/pull_request_template.md

 <!-- The text within this markup is a comment, and is intended to provide
-guidelines to open a Pull Request for the complex repository.
+guidelines to open a Pull Request for the simplnx repository.
 This text will not be part of the Pull Request. -->

 <!-- See the CONTRIBUTING (CONTRIBUTING.md) guide.
 Specifically:

-Start complex commit messages with a standard prefix (and a space):
+Start simplnx commit messages with a standard prefix (and a space):

  * FILTER: When adding a new filter to code
  * BUG: fix for runtime crash or incorrect result